The team at Saint Luke’s Cancer Institute has deep experience in treating both early stage and complex cases of lung cancer.

 Lung Cancer: Early Detection

-• Are current smokers or have quit in the last 15 years
+• Current smokers, or former smokers who have quit in the past 15 years AND

-• Have a 20 pack-year history of smoking.
-A pack-year is 1 pack of cigarettes per day per year.
-So, 1 pack per day for 20 years or 2 packs per day for 10 years would be 20 pack-years.
+• Have a 20-pack year history of smoking.
+A pack-year is the equivalent of smoking an average of one pack of cigarettes per day for a year.
+In other words, smoking a pack a day for 20 years equals 20 pack-years.
+Smoking two packs a day for 10 years also equals 20 pack-years.

 The USPSTF says that screening can stop once a person has not smoked for 15 years or has a health problem that limits their life expectancy or their ability to have lung surgery.